sf-wdi-22-23/modules-23/w06-ruby-on-rails/d2-dawn-ruby-drills/quiz.md

 * Troubleshooting and debugging
 * Project 1 Workflow

-1. Psuedo code instructions to make a peanut butter and jelly sandwich.
+1. Code imaginary instructions to make a peanut butter and jelly sandwich in ruby and javascript.
 1. Write a brief and complete user narrative for you're favorite user interaction with any web application or mobile app.
 1. Write a comment for each line of the following code for what it does (if you don't know what some code does, try your best to guess):
   ```js